aryeelab/hichipper/README.md

 ```

 Finally, to produce a `.rds` file for immediate visualization of loops in [DNAlandscapeR](https://dnalandscaper.aryeelab.org),
-the package `diffloop` must be installed either from Bioconductor or aryeelab.
+the [diffloop](http://bioconductor.org/packages/release/bioc/html/diffloop.html) package must be installed either from Bioconductor or aryeelab.
 Run the following commands in the R console to get `diffloop` (if needed).

 ```
 install.packages("devtools") # if needed